adityakalra581/Software-Development-Interview-Prep/InterviewExperience.md

 # DeepCopy After altering element List 1:  [[1, 2, 3], [1000, 5, 6]]
 # DeepCopy After altering element List 2:  [[1, 2, 3], [4, 5, 6]]

+- What are the Consequences of Using Shallow Copy on Mutable Objects?
+Shared References: Changes to mutable nested objects in the copied object will affect the original object and vice versa.
+This is because the nested objects are shared between the original and copied instances.
+- How Do deepcopy and Shallow Copy Affect Nested Objects in Python?
+Shallow Copy: Copies only the outer object and keeps references to nested objects, so modifications to nested objects are reflected in both the original and copied objects.
+Deep Copy: Creates copies of all nested objects, so the original and copied objects are entirely separate, and changes to one do not affect the other.

 ```
 4. What is destructor